wildcatdb/wildcat/readme.md

 ```

 ### Escalate Sync
-If you have your sync option set to SyncNone and would like to control when the block manager syncs a WAL to disk, you can use the `EscalateSync` which syncs the current WAL to disk.
+If you have your sync option set to `SyncNone` and would like to control when the block manager syncs a WAL to disk, you can use the `*DB.Sync()` which syncs the current WAL to disk.
 ```go
 // Escalate sync to ensure current WAL is written to disk err := db.Sync()